krswm/ising/README.md

 I started working on this project on November 2025.

 This project is written in HTML, CSS, and JavaScript.
+This project lints the codes thanks to [ESLint](https://github.com/eslint/eslint).
-The website can display mathematics thanks to [KaTeX](https://github.com/KaTeX/KaTeX).
+The website displays mathematics thanks to [KaTeX](https://github.com/KaTeX/KaTeX).
-Except for KaTeX, this project has no dependencies.
+Except for KaTeX, this project has no runtime dependencies.

 This is a hobby project of mine I started from scratch.
 I did not use generative AI for this project.